trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-05-21 16:34:34 MDT.
+The information below was last updated at 2021-05-22 17:11:25 MDT.

-COVID vaccination update for May 21, 2021:
+COVID vaccination update for May 22, 2021:

--   Total shots given: 20,329,783
+-   Total shots given: 20,718,109
--   Shots per 100 people: 53.5
+-   Shots per 100 people: 54.5
--   Shots reported today: 488,221 (new record!)
+-   Shots reported today: 388,326
--   Inventory: 8.2 days (at avg pace)
+-   Inventory: 8.6 days (at avg pace)
--   Adults w/ 1+ Shots: 61.7%
+-   Adults w/ 1+ Shots: 62.7%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Weekend updates are incomplete

 ![](Plots/plot_main.png)

-In total, Canada is now up to 20.3 million shots given – which is 87.0% of the total 23.4 million doses available.
-Over the past 7 days, 2,970,430 doses have been delivered to provinces.
+In total, Canada is now up to 20.7 million shots given – which is 86.6% of the total 23.9 million doses available.
+Over the past 7 days, 3,546,840 doses have been delivered to provinces.

 And so far 1.6 million are fully vaccinated with two shots.